c-machado/dept-assesment/README.md

 # dept-assessment
-Automated test of the Github repository creation process.

-TestSuite to complete the process of creation and deletion of a Github repository.
+TestSuite for the process of creation and deletion of a Github repository.
 This project has been built using Java, Cucumber, Selenium and TestNG.
  All the expected behaviours have been documented using the Gherkin language.

 ## Prerequisites
-In order to run this this site you'll be needing:
+In order to run this this suite you'll need:
 1. Latest version of Java (v.11.0.2)
 1. Latest version of Maven to build and run the suite (v.3.6.0)